solarwinds/snap-plugin-lib/README.md

 Currently, the active and maintained version is v2.

+## Development setup

+For a simple development setup, you don't need any dependencies outside this repository.
+Please refer to  [Testing](/v2/tutorial/02-testing/README.md) for more information.

+For a complete development setup please refer to [AppOptics Knowledge Base](https://documentation.solarwinds.com/en/Success_Center/appoptics/Content/kb/host_infrastructure/host_agent.htm)

 ## Example

 Writing a simple plugin code in Go is very straightforward: